andyherbert/tmode/README.md

     tmode [FLAGS] [OPTIONS] [FILE]...

 FLAGS:
-        --current-date    Adds the current date to the SAUCE record.
+        --current-date    Adds the current local date to SAUCE records.
         --filetype        Automatically insert a SAUCE record for non-textmode files.
     -h, --help            Prints help information
         --no-sauce        Lists all the files with no SAUCE record.
     -s, --sauce           Displays SAUCE information.
-    -r, --sauce-remove    Removes SAUCE record.
+    -r, --sauce-remove    Removes SAUCE records.
     -V, --version         Prints version information

 OPTIONS:
-        --author <author>              Adds a author to the SAUCE record.
+        --author=<author's name>     Adds an author to SAUCE records.
-        --comments <comments>          Adds comments to the SAUCE record.
+        --comments=<comments>        Adds comments to SAUCE records.
-        --csv <csv_file>               Writes SAUCE information to a CSV file.
+        --day=<day of month>         Adds a day of the month to SAUCE records.
-        --date <date>                  Adds a date of the month to the SAUCE record.
+        --export-csv=<CSV FILE>      Exports multiple SAUCE records to a CSV file.
-        --font <font>                  Adds a font name to the SAUCE record.
+        --export-json=<JSON FILE>    Exports multiple SAUCE records to a JSON file.
-        --group <group>                Adds a group to the SAUCE record.
+        --font=<font name>           Adds a font name to SAUCE records.
-        --import-csv <import_csv>      Writes a CSV file with multiple SAUCE records.
+        --group=<group's name>       Adds a group to SAUCE records.
-        --import-json <import_json>    Reads a JSON file to update multiple SAUCE records.
+        --import-csv=<CSV FILE>      Imports a CSV file to update multiple SAUCE records.
-        --json <json_file>             Writes a JSON file with multiple SAUCE records.
+        --import-json=<JSON FILE>    Imports a JSON file to update multiple SAUCE records.
-        --month <month>                Adds a month to the SAUCE record.
+        --month=<month>              Adds a month to SAUCE records.
-        --title <title>                Adds a title to the SAUCE record.
+        --title=<title>              Adds a title to the SAUCE records.
-        --year <year>                  Adds a year to the SAUCE record.
+        --year=<year>                Adds a year to SAUCE records.

 ARGS:
     <FILE>...
 Sets the input file(s) to use.